garysscott/Task-Manager-System/README.md

 The program uses lists, functions, reading / writing to files, and string handling.

-Here was the task I was set:
+Here was the task I was set by HyperionDev:

 <h2>Compulsory Task</h2>